How to Stay Safe While Surfing the Internet

 • Updates: Developers release updates to fix security vulnerabilities and improve overall performance.
 Many browsers include automatic updates and notifications about what errors have been addressed.

-It’s a good idea to install an ad blocker to minimize the number of advertisements and pop-ups you receive on the web — especially from unsecured sites, like Omegle
+It’s a good idea to install an ad blocker to minimize the number of advertisements and pop-ups you receive on the web.
+This is especially important to protect your family from unsecured sites like the former platform Omegle, which was eventually shut down after several lawsuits claimed it connected minors with sexual predators.

 Phishing attacks are designed to trick you into providing sensitive information, such as login credentials or financial data.
 Be wary of unsolicited emails and messages that request personal information, even if they appear to be from a trusted source.
 Avoid clicking on links or downloading attachments in suspicious emails, and always verify the sender's identity before providing any information.